-As a parent, you have a right to review curriculum materials, textbooks, and other teaching aids and instructional materials used in the curriculum, and to examine tests that have been administered to your child.
-You are also entitled to request that the school allow your child to take home any instructional materials used by the student.
-If the school determines that sufficient availability exists to grant the request, the student must return the materials at the beginning of the next school day if requested to do so by the child's teacher.
+A parent, has the right to review curriculum materials, textbooks, and other teaching aids and instructional materials used in the curriculum, and to examine tests that have been administered.
+A parent is also entitled to request that the school allow the student to take home any instructional materials used by the student.
+The school may ask the student to return the materials at the beginning of the next school day.
+A school must provide printed versions of electronic instructional materials to a student if the student does not have reliable access to technology at home.